aakers24/THM/Paths/SOC1/SOC1.md

     *New Technology is what NT stands for (E.g. Windows NT) so it isn't wrong to think of it as NT file system*

-    * NTFS was made to have more features than the previous FAT, including better security, reliability, and less limitation.
+    * NTFS was made to have more features than the previous FAT, including better security, reliability, and less limitations.

         * Journaling - A metadata changelog for the volume.
 Stored in $LOGFILE in the volumes root directory.